 Where D is the semi-major axis of the orbit, P is the number of years for two stars to rotate about each other, and M1 and M2 represent the masses of the two stars.

-This means if you know the time required for one star to rotate around another and can measure the semi-major axis of the orbit, you can determine the sum of the masses of the two stars!
+This means if you know the time required for one star to rotate around another and can measure the orbit’s semi-major axis, you can determine the sum of the masses of the two stars!

 The problem was this derivation gives the sum of the masses of the two stars and does not give the mass of an individual star.